About

 Sibyl Frei

-She has owned two businesses and been a lifelong volunteer.
-Experienced working with many groups in different sectors, she contributes a strong belief in community, fairness and collaboration to the efforts of the land trust.
+Sibyl has owned two businesses and been a lifelong volunteer.
+She brings a strong belief in social justice, community and collaboration to the efforts of the land trust.

 Shaun Woods